-Individuals or organizations that borrow from decentralized loan platforms do not have to go through an extensive credit check or KYC system.
+When people or groups borrow from decentralized loan platforms, they don't have to go through a long credit check or KYC system.
 This is massive when compared with traditional financial institutions.

 Therefore, this is how a crypto loan works: the lender deposits some crypto assets with a mediator, which may be an exchange or a smart contract pool.
 The borrower then borrows them from the mediator and pays interest on the borrowed amount.
 Part of the interest goes to the lender, while the other part goes to the mediator.

-This principle is the same with both centralized and decentralized platforms.
+This principle is the same for both centralized and decentralized platforms.

 Now, let's talk about the collateral.